Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Experiments

-We next evaluate on the Next-QA dataset and present results in \tref{tab:nextqa}.
-This dataset has a particular focus on both temporal and casual reasoning based question-answer pairs.
-Our approach achives state-of-the-art performance on this benchmark outperforming prior work by a considerable margin.
-In fact, our \modelname with just 12 frame captions achieves 72.9\% overall accuracy in zero-shot, outperforming VideoAgent \citep{Wang2024VideoAgentLV} (71.3\% at 8.2 captions) and LLoVi \citep{zhang2023llovi} (67.7\% at 90 captions).
-It is also extremely competitive with finetuned models such as LLama-VQA \citep{ko2023llama-vqa} (72.0\% at 10 captions), SeViLA \citep{yu2024sevila} (73.8\% at 32 captions) and Vamos \citep{wang2023vamos} (72.5\%), while having no video level training.
+We next evaluate on \nextqa~dataset, which has a particular focus on both temporal and casual reasoning based question-answer pairs. \modelname achieves state-of-the-art performance on this benchmark outperforming prior work among the models utilizing approximately 12 captions.
+In fact, our \modelname outperforms \videoagent~by +1.6\%.

-Given the generative nature of VQA tasks as well as the limited availability and noisy nature of fully-annotated video VQA corpora, building generalizable fully-supervised models are challenging for these tasks.
-Nevertheless, we highlight how our zero-shot and video level training-free framework is competitive with the best supervised approaches on this dataset.
-This indicates the promise of utilizing pretrained models, especially those equipped with extensive world knowledge and reasoning skills from alternate modality specific learning (i.e. in our cases image domain VLMs and language domain LLMs).